 My family tries to trick-or-treat at Boo in the Zoo every year.
 We enjoy the safe trick-or-treating atmosphere, the chance to see the animals, and cute Halloween decorations and photo ops.
 This annual Halloween event in Greenville has been going on so long that many of us parents remember trick-or-treating at the zoo as kids.

-The zoo has timed entrances and limited attendance each night for the safety of guests and to assist with crowd control.
-Guests are asked to pre-purchase tickets online to guarantee their preferred entry time.
-With limited capacity, Boo in the Zoo is expected to sell out each night.
-Walk-ups will not be permitted on sold-out nights.
-Although bags have been provided in the past, guests are being asked to bring their own bags for trick-or-treating.
+The zoo has timed entrances and limited attendance each night to assist with crowd control.
+Guests can pre-purchase tickets online once they become available closer to October.
+With limited capacity, Boo in the Zoo usually sells out for each night.
+The zoo does not permit walk-up ticket sales on sold-out nights.
+Guests should bring their own bags for trick-or-treating.

 What is Boo in the Zoo, At The Greenville Zoo?